 For Parents and Family Members

 Studying abroad is an occasion to learn about another country, its culture and its people, while either earning academic credit or participating in a non-credit opportunity.
 Additionally, this experience provides a chance to learn about oneself in the context of the world community.

-How does the CIE Study Abroad Office support study abroad students?
+How does the CIE Study Abroad team support study abroad students?

 What is FERPA?

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of students’ educational records.
 Educational records include financial information, health information, academic or nonacademic misconduct matters, study abroad program and application information.
-This law prevents the UWM, including the CIE Study Abroad Office from releasing information considered confidential under this law without the student’s prior written consent.
+This law prevents the UWM, including the CIE Study Abroad team from releasing information considered confidential under this law without the students’ prior written consent.

-Students may choose to complete a FERPA Release form which would allow UWM to release information to anyone of the student’s choice during or in connection with their study abroad.
-The form must be complete and signed before a Notary Public in order to be considered valid.
-CIE offers Notary Services.
-Visit the Travel Services page for more information.
+Students may choose to complete a study abroad FERPA release form, which would allow UWM to release information to anyone of the students’ choosing during or in connection with their study abroad.
+The form can be found in the students’ applications once they are accepted into a study abroad program.

 Other offices/departments on campus (i.e. Norris, Financial Aid, etc.) may require a separate release in order for them to release their specific records.
 Check with those departments directly for their requirements.